Do you have a favorite search engine that we don't have listed here? Please let us know.

-Recommended Search Strategy: Analyze your topic & Search with peripheral vision - from University of California, Berkeley [This expired link is available through the Wayback Machine Internet Archive.
-If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+Recommended Search Strategy: Analyze your topic & Search with peripheral vision - from University of California, Berkeley [This expired link is available through the Wayback Machine Internet Archive.]

 list at the top of this page.
 There is also a list of Kid Safe Search Engines above.

 Step 2.
 Use a Clustering search engine (Yippy)